SU_A_08

 [r] Yes.

-[i] Have you asked the university if they recognise your diploma you obtained in Turkey?
+[i] Did you ask the university if they recognise your diploma that you obtained in Turkey?

 [r] Yes, they accepted it and I translated it.
-They accepted it because I took the IQ exam of the university test after I got my diploma.
-I translated it and made it equivalent to the European system (ISO).
+They accepted it because I took the university entrance exam after I obtained my diploma.
+I had it translated and made sure it was equivalent to the European system (ISO).
 I can use it to enrol and study at any university.

 [i] You mean…

 [r] It wasn’t difficult, and the university accepted it.
 They even contacted my school in Turkey after I told them I was studying there.
-Just to be sure, because some people use a forged diploma.
-I studied there and brought the transcriptions, the name of the school and the address and then contacted the school.
-My diploma is Turkish and not Syrian, so it was legalized by the Turkish Ministry of Education, not by Syrian, so I did not encounter any obstacles.
+To be sure, because some people use fake diplomas.
+I studied there and brought the transcripts, the name of the school and the address, and then contacted the school.
+My diploma is Turkish, not Syrian, so it was legalised by the Turkish Ministry of Education, not the Syrian one, so I didn’t encounter any obstacles.

-[i] Tell me about your experiences when you reached Belgium, the pros and cons?
+[i] Tell me about your experiences when you arrived in Belgium, the pros and cons?

-[r] The advantages are that you can dream and you can make your dream come true.
+[r] The advantages are that you can dream and make your dreams come true.
 You can do what you want to do, you can really make your dreams come true.
-You can also study what you want to study, because in Syria it is difficult.
-It is difficult to achieve what you dream about.
-You only dream, many people only have their dreams, but here you can dream and you can work and study to make your dream come true.
-Nobody will stop you.
-You can build your life, nothing is easy of course, we are not in heaven.
+You can also study what you want to study, because in Syria that is difficult.
+It is difficult to achieve what you dream of.
+You just dream, many people only have their dreams, but here you can dream and you can work and study to make your dreams come true.
+No one will stop you.
+You can build your life; of course, nothing is easy, we are not in heaven.
 You can improve yourself, work and do what you want to do.
-There is no problem in achieving what you want, no one will stop you.
-If you really want something, and you decide to go for it, then you can do it.
-Learn the language, study and build something yourself.
-The disadvantages I encountered here are that some people are racists, or maybe they’re not very open-minded.
+There is no problem achieving what you want, no one will stop you.
+If you really want something and you decide to go for it, you can do it.
+Learn the language, study and build something for yourself.
+The disadvantages I encountered here are that some people are racist, or perhaps they are not very open-minded.
 This was difficult for me.
-Racism shouldn’t exist in a civilized and developed society.
-If someone is civilized and educated, he will never be a racist.
+Racism should not exist in a civilised and developed society.
+If someone is civilised and educated, they will never be racist.
 Racism still exists here.
-Some people have this problem, although they are educated and civilized and have studied at university.
-They discriminate, they don’t know the Arab world, our culture, our life and our religion very well.
+Some people have this problem, even though they are educated, civilised and have studied at university.
+They discriminate; they don’t know the Arab world, our culture, our life and our religion very well.
 They ask why you wear a headscarf.
 This is my life and no one has the right to interfere in my life.
-We respect others, I come from a country that has six languages.
-We respect others, I come from a country that has six languages.
-We also have people of different faiths in Syria, but few people know that.
-Half of us are Christians, the other half are Muslims, and there are also Jews.
-We have people of many religions, many groups and many languages in Syria, all of them living together in peace.
+We respect others; I come from a country that has six languages.
+In Syria, we also have people of different faiths, but few people know that.
+Half of us are Christians, and the other half are Muslims, and there are also Jews.
+In Syria, we have people of many religions, many groups and many languages, all living together in peace.
 I did not know before that there are atheists in Syria without religion, but we all lived together in peace.
-Those who have visited Syria know that, they know that racism does not exist in our culture, because we are very simple people and we do not think of such bad things.
-Everyone can do what they want, in my family there are Christians and Muslims, they live together and no one interferes in the lives of the others.
-When I came here, I noticed that people are interfering in the lifestyles of others.
+Those who have visited Syria know that racism does not exist in our culture, because we are very simple people and we do not think about such bad things.
+Everyone can do what they want.
+In my family, there are Christians and Muslims, and they live together and no one interferes in each other’s lives.
+When I came here, I noticed that people interfere in the lifestyles of others.

 [i] Have you encountered any problems because of your headscarf in Belgium?

-[i] There will soon be municipal elections in Belgium, after a few days the municipal elections will start.
-Are you worried that the new authorities will ban the headscarf in schools?
+[i] Local elections are coming up in Belgium.
+In a few days, the local elections will begin.
+Are you worried that the new authorities will ban headscarves in schools?

-[r] There is now a law on schools that prohibits the headscarf for students under the age of 18.
-The problem is that a civilized society is supposed to respect people’s beliefs.
-Regardless of who a person is, respect their spirit despite what they look like.
-Unfortunately, they don’t understand this idea.
-And if a Muslim girl can’t do what she wants because of her appearance, how will she live in that country?
-And if she decides to go back to her country, she can’t be who she wants to be.
-So here we can’t do what we want because of our appearance, and in our country we can’t achieve what we want, because there are no opportunities.
+[r] There is now a law in schools that bans headscarves for students under the age of 18.
+The problem is that a civilised society is supposed to respect people’s beliefs.
+Regardless of who someone is, respect their spirit regardless of how they look.
+Unfortunately, they do not understand this idea.
+And if a Muslim girl cannot do what she wants because of her appearance, how will she live in that country?
+And if she decides to return to her country, she cannot be who she wants to be there either.
+So here we cannot do what we want because of our appearance, and in our country we cannot achieve what we want because there are no opportunities.

-[i] What are you going to do if they ban headscarves in universities?
+[i] What will you do if they ban headscarves at universities?

-[r] I would be shocked if they were to go back after all the developments in Europe, a time when we judge people by their looks and not by their actions.
-I think I would return, I don’t want to stay in a place where I don’t get respect.
+[r] I would be shocked that after all the developments in Europe, they would go back to a time when we judge people by their appearance and not by their actions.
+I think I would return then; I don’t want to stay in a place where I am not respected.

 [i] Where would you return to?